aclemons/emailrelay/doc/reference.rst

 *   --dont-serve (-x)

-    Disables all network serving, including SMTP, POP and administration interfaces.
+    Disables all network serving, including SMTP_, POP_ and administration interfaces.
 The program will terminate as soon as any initial forwarding is complete.

-*   --hidden (-H)

-    Windows only.
-Hides the application window and disables all message boxes, overriding any *--show* option.
-This is useful when running as a windows service.

 *   --localedir \<dir\>

     Enables localisation and specifies the locale base directory where message catalogues can be found.
 An empty directory can be used for the built-in default.
+Unix only.

 *   --no-daemon (-t)

     Disables the normal backgrounding at startup so that the program runs in the foreground, without forking or detaching from the terminal.
-On Windows this disables the system tray icon so the program uses a normal window;
-    when the window is closed the program terminates.
+Unix only.

+*   --hidden (-H)

+    Hides the application window and disables all message boxes, overriding any *--show* option.
+This is useful when running as a windows service.
+Windows only.

 *   --no-smtp (-X)

-    Disables listening for incoming SMTP connections.
+    Disables listening for incoming SMTP_ connections.

 *   --pid-file \<path\> (-i)